jbcodeforce/shift_left_utils/docs/index.md

 ???- info "Versions"
     Created 12/2024
+    Updated 02/23: new pipeline helper functions to support sink to source pipeline metadata creation or source to sink.

 ## Introduction

-Shift Left means taking bach-processing jobs and try to refactor them to real-time processing using a product such as Apache Flink.
+Shift Left means taking bach-processing jobs and try to refactor them to real-time processing using product such as Apache Flink.
 In batch processing a lot of projects use SQL and dbt (Data build tool) to define the logic of the data pipeline.
 In real-time processing, Apache Kafka is a de-facto middleware to persist immutable records, and for SQL, Python and Java based real-time processing, Apache Flink is also the preferred platform.

-To organize batch processing and data pipelines to Datawarehouse, some compagnies are using the [Kimball guidelines](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/) and best practices.
+To organize batch processing and data pipelines to Datawarehouse, some compagnies are adopting the [Kimball guidelines](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/) and best practices.

-Working on this kind of refactoring projects is taking some time and is challenging.
-AI Agentic solution should help data engineers to shift their data pipelines to the real-time processing by offering flexible SQL translation tools.
+Working on this kind of refactoring projects is taking  time and is challenging.
+Large Language Model and AI Agentic solution should help data engineers to shift their data pipelines to the real-time processing by offering flexible SQL translation tools.

+Also organizing Flink project using the Kimball guidelines is possible and even recommended.

-This repository is a tentative to develop and share some of those tools and practices for running such projects.
+This repository is a tentative to develop and share some of the tools and practices needed for running such shift-leet projects.

 As of now the utilities are oriented to use Confluent Cloud for Kafka and for Flink, but running local Flink and Kafka should be easy to support.